AgnostiqHQ/covalent/doc/source/api/executors/awslambda.rst

    Executor images with the ``latest`` tag are also routinely pushed to the same registry.
 However, we strongly recommended using the **stable** tag when running executing workflows usin the AWS Lambda executor.
 The ``<aws-region>`` is a placeholder for the actual AWS region to be used by the user

-Once the base executor images have been downloaded to the local machines, users can extend the image and install all the necessary Python packages required by their tasks.
-The base executor uses a build time argument named ``LAMBDA_TASK_ROOT`` to specify the install path of all python packages to ``/var/task`` inside the image.
-When extending the base image with custom packages, it is **recommended** to install all packages to the same location so that they get resolved properly during runtime.
-Following is a simple example of how users can extend the base image in their own ``Dockerfile`` to install additional packages (``numpy``, ``pandas`` and ``scipy``)
+Once the lambda base executor image has been downloaded, users can build upon that image by installing all the Python packages required by their tasks.
+The base executor uses a build time argument named ``LAMBDA_TASK_ROOT`` to set the install path of all python packages to ``/var/task`` inside the image.
+When extending the base image by installing additional python packages, it is **recommended** to install them to the same location so that they get resolved properly during runtime.
+Following is a simple example of how users can extend the AWS lambda base image by creating their own ``Dockerfile`` and installting additional packages such as ``numpy``, ``pandas`` and ``scipy``.

 .. code-block:: docker

+   # Dockerfile

    FROM public.ecr.aws/covalent/covalent-lambda-executor:stable as base